akspa0/floppyai/docs/kryoflux_stream_notes.md

 - Index timing can be recovered from cumulative SampleCounter and IndexCounter; RPM may be derived between indices.

 Header modes and defaults
+- OOB-first (default): Begin with KFInfo (type 0x04) at byte 0 ("KryoFlux stream - version {version}").
+Then StreamInfo and ISB samples.
-- ASCII preamble (default): A null-terminated ASCII info line first (legacy), then OOBs and samples.
-This is our default for best DTC compatibility.
+- ASCII preamble (legacy): A null-terminated ASCII line at file start is supported via `--header-mode ascii`, but not used by default.
-- OOB-first: Begin with KFInfo (type 0x04), optional initial Index (type 0x02), then ISB samples.
-Still supported via `--header-mode oob`.

 Generator alignment choices (current)
-- Emit KFInfo (type 0x04) with `sck` and `ick` values.
+- Emit KFInfo (type 0x04) version string as first OOB, no trailing NUL.
+- Emit StreamInfo (type 0x01): initial (SP=0, ms=0) and periodic, with payload SP equal to the actual ISB byte position at insertion.
-- Optional initial Index (type 0x02) at start with zeroed counters.
+- No initial Index at start-of-stream by default.
-- After each revolution’s samples, emit Index (type 0x02) carrying {StreamPosition, SampleCounter, IndexCounter}.
+- Emit Index (type 0x02) after each revolution boundary with {StreamPosition, SampleCounter, IndexCounter}.
-- End with StreamEnd (type 0x03) and EOF (type 0x0D).
+- End with StreamEnd (type 0x03) and EOF (type 0x0D) sentinel.

 Open questions to validate against real DTC captures
 - Does your DTC build require an initial index OOB at the beginning?